Frequently Asked Questions

 • Yes, you’re welcome to switch formats as long as scheduling allows.

 • It really depends on your needs.
-Some people come to therapy for short-term support during a difficult period, while others find longer-term work more helpful.
-We’ll check in along the way to make sure our work continues to feel supportive and like the right fit.
+Some people come for short-term support, while others find longer-term work helpful.
+We’ll check in along the way to make sure it’s still the right fit.
+I don’t think therapy should be forever!
+One of the reasons why I love DBT is that it helps you become your own therapist, and the goal is for you to graduate (yay!) when you’re ready.